The key ingredients of liquid Marseille soap

 The authenticity of liquid Marseille soap lies in the simplicity of its composition and the rigor of its manufacturing methods.
 A true emblem of Provence, this soap is based on a stripped-down, natural formula, whose main ingredients are vegetable oils, potash and water.
 Combining tradition and quality, each ingredient is carefully selected to guarantee optimal texture and effectiveness, without altering the integrity of the skin.

 Our exploration will begin behind the scenes of this traditional composition, where we'll shed light on the origins of the raw materials and how they bring this prized product to life.
 We then delve into the heart of the manufacturing process and learn how hot saponification, cooking and the blending of ingredients contribute to the formation of this gentle yet effective cleanser.
-Finally, we'll analyze modern variants, considering how the integration of organic ingredients or the replacement of certain traditional oils have shaped the new generation of liquid Marseille soaps, while embracing sustainability and ethics.
+Finally, we'll analyze modern variants, considering how the integration of organic ingredients or the replacement of certain traditional oils have shaped the new generation of liquid Marseille soaps, while taking a sustainable and ethical approach.

 Any additives and fragrances